sparkney/danceguide/index.md

 <a href="responsive_page.html" target="_blank">See the result</a>

-Execute the ViewComplexPage action and checkout the result.
+Execute the ViewComplexPage action and take a look at the result.
 Try changing browser width and see what happens.

 ```